cristianrcv/pycompss-autoparallel/pycompss/util/translators/scop2pscop2py/README.md

-OpenScop - Parallel OpenScop Translator
+OpenScop - Parallel Python Translator
 =============================

-Uses the PLUTO tool to generate parallel SCOP code from a source SCOP representation
+Uses the [PLUTO][pluto] to generate a Parallel Python code from an input [OpenScop][openscop] file.
+Notice that the input file must be in a valid OpenScop format and that it must fulfill the PLUTO restrictions in order to be automatically parallelized.

+The generated file is written in Python and annotated with comments in a OMP similar fashion (annotations are of the form `# parallel for PRIVATE(lbv,ubv,t3) REDUCTION()`).
+However, the obtained code cannot be directly executed in parallel since annotations must be processed by some Runtime.

-### Dependencies
+### Module Dependencies

-- A valid PLUTO installation
+- A valid [PLUTO][pluto] installation
-- The unit tests use the [UnitTest][1] Python module
+- Uses the [subprocess][subprocess] Python module
+- [Logging][logging] Python module
+- [UnitTest][unittest] Python module

+### Extra Dependencies

-- To run all tests you require the [Nose][2] Python module
+- To run all tests you require the [Nose][nose] Python module
-- To add code coverage you require [coverage][3] and [codacy-coverage][4] Python modules
+- To add code coverage you require [coverage][coverage] and/or
+[codacy-coverage][codacy] Python modules

 ### Test with debug